 If you’re comfortable with making an appearance at your friend’s party, there are a few tips to keep in mind to avoid any potentially risky situations.
 Bringing a sober buddy can help you feel more at ease if other guests decide to drink.
 You can also develop an escape plan to leave early in case the situation becomes uncomfortable.
 Always carry a drink in your hand, whether it’s water or a non-alcoholic beverage, so no one can offer you anything.
 For more information on safely attending a holiday party, click here.

 Reach out to your support system

-Of course, it’s acceptable to stay home if you’d rather avoid the large crowds or putting yourself in a potentially triggering situation.
+On the other hand, it’s acceptable to stay home if you’d rather avoid large crowds or putting yourself in a potentially triggering situation.
 However, it’s not healthy to completely isolate yourself during the holidays either.
 Doing so can lead to ruminating on negative thoughts and emotions.
 So, while you might want a quiet night alone to watch your favorite holiday movie or bake a dessert, ensure you keep in touch with your support system too.
 Call your friends, family, or even the AA and NA national hotlines.
 You can also make it a point to schedule extra therapy sessions or attend more support groups to work through any thoughts weighing you down.

 Find time for self-care

 During the holidays, stress is one of the biggest energy zappers.
 Even when things seem to be going smoothly, there is always the possibility of something going wrong.
 You can be prepared for unexpected stress by practicing self-care beforehand.
 The idea is to keep your mental health strong by routinely doing mindful tasks so you can be ready to conquer those tough moments.
 Listen to a song that makes you feel good or drink something soothing like tea.
 Engage in more productive activities like exercising or cleaning your home.
 You can also create a gratitude list to offset the negatives that may come to mind in times of stress.